meks77/easy-validation/matcher/Readme.md

 # easy-validation matchers

 ## Goal
-The goal of the matchers was provide simple methods which return if a value matches an expectation.
+The goal of the matchers was providing simple methods which return if a value matches an expectation.

-As mentioned, the first idea was to use commons-lang3 instead, but this can lead to dependency probleme at projects using the easy-validation.
-Furthermore the artefact size is realy big.
-And just for validating some simple arguments, you don't want to import such a dependency.
+As mentioned, the first idea was to use commons-lang3 instead, but this can lead to dependency problems in projects using the easy-validation.
+Furthermore, the artefact size is huge.
+Just for validating some simple arguments, you don't want to import such a dependency.

-Therefor I created methods similar to those methods in commons-lang3.
+Therefore I created methods similar to those methods in commons-lang3.
 I just added methods which came in my mind, which can be used often.

 If you are missing a validation, you can either provide your own matchers.
 But you are also welcome to extend the